 I interviewed Campbell in 2021, and it was easy to see why Sudeikis had been so inspired by him.
 Like the fictional Lasso, Campbell prioritizes human connection, mentorship, and relationships above all else.
 As an educator, I find the motivational strategies Lasso has shared on screen so far to be helpful and a good reminder of what a true teacher and mentor can do when we’re at our best.

-For teachers, the show is a good reminder of just how far positivity, curiosity, kindness, and caring can go toward inspiring and leading students, and also just how bad tea tastes.
+I’m looking forward to what season three has in store.
+In the meantime, the first two seasons of the show serve as good reminders of just how far positivity, curiosity, kindness, and caring can go toward inspiring and leading students, and also just how bad tea tastes.

 1. Subject Matter Expertise Isn’t Everything

 When Lasso arrives in England in season 1, he knows next to nothing about soccer (even by the end of season 2 his knowledge seems pretty rudimentary), but that doesn’t stop the eager Yankee from helping his players grow both on and off the field, even if actually winning soccer games is only sometimes a part of that growth.
-It’s a good reminder that our jobs as teachers are not always to teach students what we know but help guide them on their own education journeys, mentoring or coaching them on their accumulation of knowledge rather than imparting our wisdom to them.
+It’s a good reminder that our job as a teacher is not always to teach students what we know but help guide them on their own education journeys, mentoring or coaching them on their accumulation of knowledge rather than imparting our wisdom to them.

 2. Curiosity is Key

 In one the show’s signature scenes, Lasso engages in a high-stakes dart game and surprises everyone with his bullseye striking abilities.
 “Guys underestimated me my entire life,” he says in the scene.
 “And for years, I never understood why.
 It used to really bother me.
 But then one day I was driving my little boy to school and I saw this quote by Walt Whitman and it was painted on the wall there.
 It said: ‘Be curious, not judgmental.’”